salsalabs/multicopy/README.md

         + src
   ```

-* Assuure that the Go `bin` directory in your path.
+* Assure that the Go `bin` directory in your path.
 In Linux and OSX, the command is

     ```export PATH=$HOME/go/bin:$PATH```